 Which Visa Options to study in Australia?

-Requirements to get your Student Visa
+Requirements to get a Student Visa

 To get your Student Visa you have to be accepted by an Australian institution CRICOS accredited (Commonwealth Register of Institutions and Courses for Overseas Students).
 The course duration should exceed three months.

-Applying for your Student Visa
+Step 2: Apply for your Student Visa

 How much does the Student Visa cost?